acados/acados/docs/memory_management.md

     c_ptr += N*sizeof(void *);
 ```

-- Align to 8 bytes, since `astruct` might contain an `int`, and the pointers were assigned.
+- Align to 8 bytes, since `astruct` might contain `int`s and the pointers were assigned.

 - Assign "substructures", i.e. structures that `astruct` has pointers to: